rock3r/jewel-ij-plugin/README.md

     * Improve suggestions for Alignment and Arrangement
   * Setting: insert required trailing lambdas for composables
   * Note: ConstraintLayout completion tweaks have been omitted as it is only available on Android
+* Suppress inspection that flags composable functions with names starting with capital letters

 ## License